 What is SIGARETA?

-SIGARETA is one of the malicious programs that belong to the NEFILIM ransomware family, this particular ransomware was discovered by GrujaRS.
-Typically, malware of this type encrypts victim's files, modifies their filenames and creates and/or displays a ransom note.
-SIGARETA renames encrypted files by appending the ".SIGARETA" extension to their filenames.
+SIGARETA renames encrypted files by appending the ".SIGARETA" extension to filenames.
 For example, it renames "1.jpg" to "1.jpg.SIGARETA", "2.jpg" to "2.jpg.SIGARETA", and so on.
-Instructions on how to contact cyber criminals behind SIGARETA can be found in "SIGARETA-RESTORE.txt" text file/ransom note.
+Instructions about how to contact the cyber criminals behind SIGARETA can be found in the "SIGARETA-RESTORE.txt" text file/ransom message.

 Screenshot of a message encouraging users to pay a ransom to decrypt their compromised data: